iTzVirtual00/BtGuard/README.md

-# BtWatchdog
+# BtGuard

 ## Overview

-BtWatchdog is an Android app designed to actively monitor selected Bluetooth devices, notifying you when a device exits the Bluetooth range of your phone.
+BtGuard is an Android app designed to actively monitor selected Bluetooth devices, notifying you when a device exits the Bluetooth range of your phone.

 ## Key Features

 ### 1. Device Management UI

-BtWatchdog includes a built-in user interface that simplifies the management of monitored devices.
+BtGuard includes a built-in user interface that simplifies the management of monitored devices.
 With a user-friendly design, you can effortlessly add, remove, or modify devices that you want to keep track of.

 ### 2. Notification Service